y-code/react-redux-stethoscope/README.md

 [![npm version](https://badge.fury.io/js/react-redux-stethoscope.svg)](https://badge.fury.io/js/react-redux-stethoscope) ![Node.js CI](https://github.com/y-code/react-redux-stethoscope/workflows/Node.js%20CI/badge.svg?branch=master)

 ## The problem to solve
-When you want to test a React component after an operation that dispatches a Redux action, you need to make it sure that before your test code goes, all the React components connected to the Redux store are thoroughly updated based on the new state.
-You can easily assure it with `act()` provided by [React Test Utility](https://reactjs.org/docs/test-utils.html#act) or [Testing Library for React](https://testing-library.com/docs/react-testing-library/api#act).
+When you want to test a React component after an operation that dispatches a Redux action, you need to make it sure that before your test code goes on, all the React components connected to the Redux store are thoroughly updated based on the new state.
+We can easily assure it with `act()` provided by [React Test Utility](https://reactjs.org/docs/test-utils.html#act) or [Testing Library for React](https://testing-library.com/docs/react-testing-library/api#act).

 However, it cannot help when a test target operation dispatches Redux actions asynchronously, like the thunk action below.